DanPearce/CI_PP1_KathyCakes/README.md

 </details>

 ### Accessibility Validation
-The [WAVE - Web Accessibility Evaluation Tool](https://wave.webaim.org/) was used to test the accesibility function of the website, all pages have passed with no errors.
+The [WAVE - Web Accessibility Evaluation Tool](https://wave.webaim.org/) was used to test the accessibility function of the website, all pages have passed with no errors.
 <details><summary>Home Page</summary>
 <img src="docs/validation/access-index.png">
 </details>